-Prior to 2007, Concord, Massachusetts wastewater treatment plant operated under a NPDES permit that allowed a seasonal phosphorus limit of 0.7 mg/L. But with the issuance of a new five-year permit with a phosphorus limit of 0.2 mg/L and the probability that future limits could reach as low as 0.05 mg/L, Concord needed a treatment solution that would be reliable and cost-effective today and over the long term.
+Prior to 2007, the Concord, Massachusetts wastewater treatment plant operated under a NPDES permit that allowed a seasonal phosphorus limit of 0.7 mg/L. However, with the issuance of a new five-year permit with a phosphorus limit of 0.2 mg/L and the probability that future limits could reach as low as 0.05 mg/L, the city of Concord needed a treatment solution that would be reliable and cost-effective over the long term.

-When compared to dissolved air floatation, media filtration and sand ballasted technologies, Concord’s consulting engineers recommended the CoMag® System for its:
+When compared to dissolved air floatation, media filtration and sand ballasted technologies, Concord’s consulting engineers recommended the CoMag® System from Evoqua Water Technologies.
+Key benefits include:

 Reliability of operation — conventional flocculation and coagulation coupled with high rate clarification and no filters to clog or backwash.